flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-component-types/form-elements/input-form-field.md

 * **Icon Color** - select the color of the icon using the color picker

 :::info
 When setting the color, the entire icon is filled with that color, the SVG's fill.
+Avoid changing colors for multicolor icons.
 :::

 You have the option to enhance the Input element by incorporating two types of icons: